Looking For A Chiropractor In Augusta?

 Back pain can also be caused by spinal osteoarthritis.
 It occurs when the cartilage and joints of your lower back are damaged or degraded.

 The osteoporosis process, which results in a loss of bone density or thinning, can cause small vertebrae fractures.
 These fractures, also known as compression fractures, can cause severe pain.

 Although there are many possible causes for back pain, most of them are uncommon.
 If you are experiencing persistent back pain that doesn’t go away, it is important to consult a doctor.

 Back pain can happen to anyone, even teenagers and children.
-These factors can increase your chances of suffering from back pain.
+These factors may increase your chance of developing back problems.

 It can occur from injury, physical activity, and other medical conditions.
 There are many reasons why back pain can occur in people of any age.
 The likelihood of experiencing lower back pain as we age increases due to factors such a previous occupation or degenerative disk disease.